adamfinkelstein/hepcat-chair/README.md

 * `chair.py` - reads either **fake** or **real** CSV files for papers and reviews, and exports the `chair.csv` file to be uploaded to Hepcat with review information for each paper.
 This computes an average score for sorting as well as a formatted string for display of the review information, for each paper.

 * `plot.py` - reads the file `stats.csv` (or whatever name) output by chair.py, and makes four histograms of the various types of score.
+This may be useful for the chair to set the bar in Hepcat, and to figure out how to compute sorting scores.
 Outputs a PNG showing the histograms.

 ## One-time setup